Proper story's supposed to start at the beginning...

 Awesome, but Impractical: The Calamity Cannon hits hard, but you can't move while firing it, timing the shots is tricky, and you're likely to blow yourself up with the slightest error.
-It won't get any more practical until you level it up to fire Homing Projectiles.
+It becomes more practical when upgraded to fire Homing Projectiles.

 Bilingual Bonus: In Japanese, Ura can mean "underside" (appropriate, given that they prefer to live underground) or "reverse".

-Bizarre Alien Biology: Windbags are all the same species at different stages of life; Squirts become Gasfellas, which become Scumbags.
-Scumbags are used as living garbage disposals by the Caeldonians, and Gasfellas as moderately intelligent coerced labor.
+Bizarre Alien Biology: Windbags are all the same species at different stages of life; they start off as Squirts, which become Gasfellas, which then become Scumbags.
+Scumbags are used as living garbage disposals by the Caelondians, and Gasfellas as moderately intelligent coerced labor.
 Before Squirts is another stage, thousands of Windbag babies that live inside of rocks that Gasfellas look after.
-These rocks are used by the Caeldonians as Cores and Shards; anchors for their version of magic.
+These rocks are used by the Caelondians as Cores and Shards; anchors for their version of magic.

 Bleak Level: The Hanging Gardens.
 It has quiet, melancholy music, dim lighting, and contains a multitude of incinerated corpses, each of which elicits a depressing snippet from Rucks when approached, and doubly so when their ashes are scattered.
 And to get the Core for the area, you're expected to destroy a ring of those corpses (though you can avoid this if you grab it from the right angle).
 Not a happy place.